reshamas/fastai_deeplearn_part1/tips_faq_beginners.md

 ### Option 3:  used `pip install`
 Note that if you did `pip install`, you don't need to specify the path (as in option 2, or you don't need to put in the courses folder, as in option 1).
-However, fastai is still being updated so there is a delay in library available in pip
+However, fastai is still being updated so there is a delay in library being available in pip

 ---
 ## Q3:  What does my directory structure look like?